pantheon-systems/documentation/source/_docs/free-https.md

 Invite only (per site).
 As of April 2017, sites on a Professional plan with HTTPS already enabled and all custom domains routing to Pantheon may [request an invite](http://learn.pantheon.io/201701-HTTPS-Reg.html).

 ### Find eligible sites
-- From **organization dashboard**: Use the "HTTPS Upgrade" search facet to see which sites have upgrade available.
+- *Organization dashboard**: Use the "HTTPS Upgrade" search facet
-- From **user dashboard**, sites with upgrade available will indicate "HTTPS Upgrade Available" on the site thumbnail.
+- *User dashboard**:  Site thumbnail will show "HTTPS Upgrade Available"

 ## Upgrade Your Site